AlexeyMK/alexeymk.com/_posts/2012-08-11-fundersclub---getting-crowdfunding-right.md

 ---
+date: 2012-08-12 21:26:23
+description: If you can't get the top-tier companies, you can't get the companies that follow whatever top-tier companies do.
+You end up with wanterpreneurs tricking Grandmas out of their paychecks.
+You've already lost.
 layout: post
-title: !
-'FundersClub: getting Crowdfunding right'
-description: "If you can't get the top-tier companies, you can't get the companies that follow whatever top-tier companies do.
-You end up with wanterpreneurs tricking Grandmas out of their paychecks.
-You've already lost."
 published: true
-date: 2012-08-12 21:26:23
 tags:
+- review
-- cool products
+- entrepreneurship
+title: 'FundersClub: getting Crowdfunding right'
 ---

 _Warning: Boris and Alex are friends and former classmates.
 I am utterly biased._